 How do I choose the most cost-effective subscription?

 After you get started on the Free plan and begin to scale, you’ll develop a sense for how much workload you’re going to need.
-If you find yourself needing more workload than the amount included in your Starter, Growth, or Team plan, there are two steps you can follow to determine the most cost-effective subscription combination: first, make sure the plan you’ve chosen gives you the features you need, then add an additional workload tier if you need it.
+If you find yourself needing more workload than the amount included in your Starter, Growth, or Team plan, there are two steps you can follow to determine the most cost-effective subscription combination:

+Step 1: Pick an app plan based on the features you need.
 In this example, your app has launched and needs a custom domain, but you’re still beta testing.
 The Starter plan has all the features you need and comes with 175k WU.

-You know you’re going to need about 2.8 million more WU than is included in your plan, so adding on a workload tier makes sense.
+Step 2: Consider a workload add-on if you know you’ll need more workload.
+You know you’re going to need about 2.8 million more WU than is included in your plan.
+Subscribing to a workload add-on for a discounted rate makes more sense than paying for workload overages.

 The table below shows the break-even points between tiers.
 (Note: This is the amount of additional workload you need above the amount that comes included in your app plan.)